 Let me show you how to do a banister makeover without sanding!
-That’s NO SANDING IS REQUIRED!
-Brighten up your space with my tips and tricks!
+That’s right!
+NO SANDING REQUIRED!
+Brighten up your space with these banister tips and tricks!

 What a difference a coat (or 4) of paint can do!?!
 I love the way our banister makeover turned out!
 As I explained in a previous blog, we bought our minor fixerupper this spring and decided to do a few updates before moving in.
 The banister makeover was added to the list once we ripped up flooring.
 Painting is a lot easier when you don’t have to cover floors!
 Lucky enough for us, we liked the color of the spindles (balusters if you’re fancy) on the banister and only needed to brighten up the railings and base.